Movement Disorders Division

 Academics & Clinical Programs

 To achieve the best quality of life for people living with Parkinson’s disease or other movement disorders, the MUSC Health Movement Disorders Program established a unique interdisciplinary clinic in which patients have the opportunity to receive a comprehensive evaluation from a team of professionals in a single, coordinated appointment – rather than having to schedule multiple appointments with several specialists.
 This means we have neurologists and specialty staff such as physical therapists and psychiatrists with specific expertise in movement disorders who coordinate for each patient’s needs.
-We also offer neuropsychological assessments to test brain function; specialized rehabilitation therapies such as Lee Silverman Voice Therapy Program to improve speech volume; Lee Silverman Big therapy, a Parkinson’s disease-specific exercise program; and a nationally recognized psychiatry program that can help patients understand and manage mental health issues related to their diagnosis.
+We also offer neuropsychological assessments to test brain function; specialized rehabilitation therapies such as the Lee Silverman Voice Therapy Program to improve speech volume; Lee Silverman Big therapy, a Parkinson’s disease-specific exercise program; and a nationally recognized psychiatry program that can help patients understand and manage mental health issues related to their diagnosis.

 We are actively involved in national, multicenter clinical trials and translational research to contribute to advancing both the understanding of movement disorders and the discovery of promising new therapies.
 As a National Institutes of Health-designated center for neuroprotective studies, our team is researching treatments that will slow or prevent nerve damage caused by Parkinson’s disease.
 We are also conducting research on cognitive impairment, biomarkers, and freezing of gait.